magentabusiness/magentabusiness.github.io/_includes/docs/reference/python-client-sdk.md

 ## Using Gateway APIs

 **TBGatewayMqttClient** extends **TBDeviceMqttClient**, thus has access to all its APIs as a regular device.
 Besides, gateway is able to represent multiple devices connected to it.
 For example, sending telemetry or attributes on behalf of other, constrained, device.
-See more info about the gateway [**here**](/docs/iot-gateway/).

 ### Telemetry and attributes sending